Joe Lycett is an award-winning comedian, writer and television host.

 Joe has since returned to the Fringe with his 2013 hit, If Joe Lycett The You Should’ve Put A Ring On It, and the critically acclaimed That’s The Way, A-Ha, A-Ha, Joe Lycett in 2015.
 Both shows enjoyed sold out runs and rave-reviews, with the 2015 Fringe culminating in a packed-out show at the 750-seater Pleasance Grand.
 Joe toured the show in 2016, winning the Chortle Award for Best Show and eventually releasing it on DVD.
 Joe has also performed internationally at the Melbourne International Comedy Festival and Montreal Just For Laughs Comedy Festival.

 Joe hit the road with his biggest tour to date in 2018, with his latest show I’m About To Lose Control and I Think Joe Lycett.
-The tour of the UK and Ireland was a huge success, with over 90 dates performed, and Joe will tour the show in Australia in 2019.
+The tour of the UK and Ireland was a huge success, with over 90 dates performed, and Joe took the show to packed-out rooms in Australia in 2019.
+The show has also been released on DVD.

-2019 is set to be another bumper year for Joe, as the new host of BBC2’s The Great British Sewing Bee and with his brand-new comedy consumer affairs show, Joe Lycett’s Got Your Back, for Channel 4.
+2019 saw Joe become the new host of BBC2’s The Great British Sewing Bee and Joe’s brand-new comedy consumer affairs show, Joe Lycett’s Got Your Back, air on Channel 4 to critical acclaim, before being confirmed for a second series.
+Joe has been confirmed as the new host of Channel 4’s long-running travel documentary series, Travel Man.

 Joe made his first foray into the literary arena with Parsnips: Buttered, a self-help book designed to teach you how to “baffle, bamboozle and boycott your way through modern life”, released in October 2016.